-Fixing a 100 year old mirror and family heirloom.
+Fixing a 100 year old New England mirror that was made in Connecticut

 First let me say... if you are an expert at repairing antiques, look away, this might make you cringe.
 The repair below was done knowing it was NOT going to be repaired by an expert and would most likely end up in a dumpster.
 Also, these photos were taken before great cell phones.